Weed control: Herbicides

-In agriculture large scale and systematic procedures are usually required, often by machines, such as large liquid herbicide 'floater' sprayers, or aerial application.
+In agriculture large scale and systematic procedures are usually required, often by machines, such as large liquid herbicide "floater" sprayers, or aerial application.

-These are thought to likely have several substantial detrimental impacts (e.g. on soils, health and insects) – which may partly explain the development of alternatives described here – and there are also systematic procedures using herbicides that have lower impacts such as robots and machines that apply low amounts with high precision.
+These are thought to likely have several substantial detrimental impacts (e.g. on soils, health and insects) – which may partly explain the development of alternatives – and there are also systematic procedures using herbicides that have lower impacts such as robots and machines that apply low amounts with high precision.

 Organic approaches

 Organic weed control involves anything other than applying manufactured chemicals.
 Typically a combination of methods are used to achieve satisfactory control.

 Sulfur in some circumstances is accepted within British Soil Association standards.

 Bradley method

-The Bradley Method of Bush Regeneration uses ecological processes to do much of the work.
+The Bradley method of bush regeneration uses ecological processes to do much of the work.

 Perennial weeds also propagate by seeding; the airborne seed of the dandelion and the rose-bay willow herb parachute far and wide.
 Dandelion and dock also put down deep tap roots, which, although they do not spread underground, are able to regrow from any remaining piece left in the ground.